luke-c-sargent/bento-local/README.md

 	BACKEND_SOURCE_FOLDER=<value>  set to your local copy of the backend code - NOTE: this MUST be located within the bento-local folder
 	NEO4J_USER=<value>  the user name to set for Neo4j NEO4J_PASS=<value>  the password to set for Neo4j

+	- For the Bento Frontend there is a "dev" mode that will show any changes made to the bento-frontend source files as live updates on its website.
+To build the dev container rename 'bento-local/docker-compose.yml.dev' to 'bento-local/docker-compose.yml' and 'bento-local/frontend/Dockerfile.dev' to 'bento-local/frontend/Dockerfile'.
+	  Note that you will need to rename or remove existing files to do this.